-The MHM Visitor 360° report found the main driver for a visit to the Museum was 'intellectual', with 40% of all audiences motivated by a desire 'to improve my knowledge and understanding', and 38% of all audiences motivated 'to stimulate my own/children's imagination'.
+The MHM Visitor 360° report found the main driver for a visit to the Museum was 'intellectual', with 40% stimulate my own/children's imagination'.
 As reported last financial year, the Museum's diverse visitors were again dominated by 'Learning Families' - these are families motivated by more than social factors and who want an educational experience (32% as per 2012-13).